-The Department has attracted on average over $1,000,000 in research funding over the past five years.
+The Department has attracted on average over $1.5 million in research funding over the past five years.
 Clearly, faculty and graduate students in the Department of Geography are active in a wide range of research projects, and are supported by extensive field and laboratory infrastructure.

 The following information below provides a summary description about our core areas of research.
 Please contact the Department’s Research Administrative Assistant for more information on research programs and administration within the Department of Geography.